conjure-cp/conjure/docs/bits/type/L_relation.md

 # relation

-Contains a list of domains.
+A list of pairs of elements of given domains that are related to each other.

 Defined by
 ```